-Year ended D ecember 31,
+• Year ended I Year ended December 31,

 2011 2010

-NIS in the ousands
+NIS in th NIS in thousands

 Operating activities (1,158) 908

 Investment activities 1,302

 NOTE 25 - OPERATING SEGMENTS

 a.
 General:

 The operating segments are identified on the basis of information that is reviewed by the chief operating decision maker ("CODM") to make decisions about resources to be allocated and assess its performance.
 After the sale of the software operation in July 2011, the Company is only engaged in the hardware segment and therefore no operating segments are presented.